 All of your fragile items such as glassware, ceramics, and china need special care when you’re preparing them for transport.
-If you want to know how to pack glassware for moving, there are a lot of tips and tricks that can help you with this delicate task.
+If you want to know how to pack glassware for moving, there are a lot of moving tips and tricks that can help you with this delicate task.
 This process involves different packing materials and supplies and a proper moving plan.

 Step-By-Step Guide on How to Pack Glassware for Moving

-In short terms, you are going to have to assess all your glass and breakable items and organize them according to the packaging schedule.
+In the short term, you are going to have to assess all your glass and breakable items and organize them according to the packaging schedule.
 Then secure each item individually, and place them into boxes properly.
 This is a blunt description of all the tasks involved, but we are going to break them down for you so that you don’t miss a thing in securing these sensitive items for moving.

 Make a List of Items to Have a Clear View